curieo-org/infragrid/environments/dev/jaegertracing/README.md

 https://github.com/jaegertracing/helm-charts/blob/main/charts/jaeger/values.yaml

-For storage , we are using cassandraDB and persistent volume in efs
+For storage , we are using cassandraDB and persistent volume in gp3 storageclass

 For enabling ingress , istio gateway and istio virtualservices are deployed and created route53 entry for `jaegertracing-admin.dev.curieo.ai` pointing to access jaeger admin